 Your body doesn't digest most of the fiber you eat.
 Fiber can be soluble or insoluble.

 Soluble fiber is found in foods like oat bran and dried beans.
 It can lower blood

-it makes you feel full.
+tract, improving frequency of bowel movements.
 It does not help lower cholesterol.